michel-kraemer/citeproc-java/using/getting-started/index.md

 {% endhighlight %}

 Note how the item data is created through a neat builder DSL.
-In citeproc-java you can use a builder for all model objects.
+In citeproc-java you can use builders for all model objects.

-Of course, in real implementations you would normally load the citation item data from a file or a database (see the predefined
+Of course, in a real implementation you would normally load the citation item data from a file or a database (see the predefined
 <a href="#using-the-bibtex-converter">BibTeXItemDataProvider</a> below).